 About The DC Cultural Plan

-The DC Cultural Plan is an eight-month effort to draft the District’s first-ever Cultural Plan.
+The DC Cultural Plan will culminate in the District’s first-ever Cultural Plan.
 This plan will lay out a vision for how together we can strengthen and invest in people, places and communities that define culture within the nation’s capital.
 As part of the process, we are engaged in a citywide conversation around cultural production, expression and identity, and we need to hear from you:

 * What does culture mean to you?